NilKel/NeuS2/Project_plan.md

 # Instructions for Augmenting the NeuS2 Codebase

-## 🎯 **PROJECT STATUS: HYBRID CONFIGURATION COMPLETED!** ✅
+## 🎯 **PROJECT STATUS: ADAPTIVE EIKONAL REGULARIZATION COMPLETED!** ✅

-All 7 tasks have been successfully implemented and committed to the `baseline` branch.
+All 8 tasks have been successfully implemented and committed to the `baseline` branch.
 The NeuS2 codebase now supports:

 - **Task 1**: SSIM and LPIPS evaluation metrics ✅
 - **Task 2**: In-training evaluation and logging ✅